‘Contention ratio’ is one of the factors that affects your overall broadband speed, along with the wiring in your home, the model of router

 It’s much like a traffic jam or bottleneck.
 If the roads only have a few cars out on them then everything runs smoothly.
 But the moment everyone is out on the roads at once it can make things move at a frustratingly slow pace.

-What are broadband providers doing to combat this?
+What are broadband providers doing to combat contention ratio?

 Some broadband providers